-Because the inside of enameled pieces has a coating instead of seasoning, you can clean these with soap and water.
+Because the inside of enameled cast iron has a coating instead of seasoning, you can clean these with soap and water.
 You can even use a sponge or brush to clean the tougher spots.
 However, avoid using steel wool or any kind of hardened abrasive cleaner that will scratch or remove the coating.

 While some enameled manufacturers claim their products are dishwasher safe, I never take the chance with one.
 They're expensive.
 They're heavy.
 And they're usually big.
 So I’d rather just wash it by hand.
 You also don’t want to risk having water sit on or in your pan for too long.
 This leads to rust, even with an enameled coating.